-*We had a 9% decrease inn3rd grade and a 14% decrease in 4th grade with students who scored a 1 in ELA from the year prior.

-I am so proud of the staff, students and parents, who all worked very hard to make this possible.
-We are going into this school year believing the changes we made last year were for the better as the data shows we are moving in the right direction.
-I am very optimistic that we can continue to see these numbers go up and ensuring we are fulfilling the promise we made to all of you, that your child will be given the education they need in order to succeed and go to and through college.

-We are not resting, we are moving forward.
+We had a short rest, but we are now back and ready to go.
 Teachers have been in Professional Development since the first week of August.
 We are all dedicated to ensure your KIPPster knows what excellence looks and feels like.
-I want to make sure they are prepared academically to let the world know that in the South Bronx we are brilliant and deserve the chances that those in other zip codes receive.
+I want to make sure they are prepared academically to let the world know that in the South Bronx we are brilliant and deserve the same chances that those in other zip codes receive.

 I am committed to each and every one of your children.
 I can commit to you that the KAES staff will be intellectually prepared, will focus on what works, will be held accountable and this school will be run like a tight ship.
 All of these combined can only equate to EXCELLENCE, and that is exactly what our KIPPsters deserve.
 We are what we say every day, which is: